-- Team leader representative

-- Management representative

-- Delegate involved in grievance

-- Union official(s) or their representative
+Team leader representative Management representative Delegate(s) involved in grievance Union official(s) or their representative(s)

-- (f) The grievance shall be discussed at the

-- grievance meeting with a view to achieving agreement or resolution. - (g) Until the matter is resolved by the grievance meeting as detailed above, except where a genuine safety issue is involved work will continue as normal, without interruption and without prejudice to final settlement. - (h) If the matter is not settled through the foregoing procedure then the aggrieved party shall refer the matter to either: - (i) Unions New South Wales for their attention so as to provide conferences of all parties with a view to reaching a solution; or - (ii) the Industrial Relations Commission of New South Wales.
+- and optionally the employee(s) involved. - (iii) The grievance shall be discussed at the grievance meeting with a view to achieving agreement or resolution. - (c) If the matter is not settled through the foregoing procedure then the aggrieved party shall refer the matter to either: - (i) Unions New South Wales for their attention so as to provide conferences of all parties with a view to reaching a solution; or - (ii) The Industrial Relations Commission of New South Wales.